GriffithUniLibrary/research-data-management/content/4-Copyright_and_research_data.md

 ---

 ---
-This section will assist you with data managment planning template sections ????
+This section will assist you with data managment planning template sections: **Data collection-creation** and **Data post project**
-Data management planning templates are available [here](https://www.griffith.edu.au/__data/assets/word_doc/0024/1235256/20210107-Data-management-plan-template-and-examples.docx) or from out library datamanagement page [here](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan)
+Data management planning templates are available for download [here](https://www.griffith.edu.au/__data/assets/word_doc/0024/1235256/20210107-Data-management-plan-template-and-examples.docx) or directly from our library data management page [here](https://www.griffith.edu.au/library/research-publishing/working-with-data/manage-and-plan), the plans are linked at the base of the page.
 ---

 This page has been adapted from the Griffith University Copyright [research data](https://www.griffith.edu.au/copyright-matters/hdr-candidates/research-data) pages.